willwray/array_typology/typology.md

 ### Swap

-There is a `std::swap` overload for array, added in 2008 [LWG issue 809](https://cplusplus.github.io/LWG/issue809) _std::swap should be overloaded for array types_.
+There is a `std::swap` overload for array, added in 2008 [LWG issue 809](https://cplusplus.github.io/LWG/issue809) _std::swap should be overloaded for array types_:
 ```c++
 int a[2]{0,1}, b[2]{2,3};
 std::swap(a,b); // In <utility> or <algorithm>
 ```

-This works recursively for nested arrays.
+This works recursively for nested arrays [CE](https://godbolt.org/z/WQCEsR).

 ### Assignment, lack of